lukepeteers/nc-news/README.md

 # Northcoders News API

-In order to successfully connect to the two databases locally you will need to create .env.test, with PGDATABASE=nc_news_test inside, and .env.development, with  PGDATABASE=nc_news inside.

 NC News is a project I worked on during the Northcoders Bootcamp.
 This is the first build I had done of this size and was created over the span of 5 days.
 For the Frontend I used React to **Build** and Netlify to **Host**, and for the Backend API I used Express and PostgreSQL to **Build** and ElephantSQL and Render to **Host**.

 Click this link to view NC News